origraph/origraph.js/documentation/ClassesStreamsAndTokens.md

 ### Value
 Syntax: `.value()`

-Yields the corresponding value of an object's key, or an array's index; a `TypeError` is thrown if the input is not an object's key or an array's index.
+Yields the corresponding value of an object's key, or an array's index.

+Unless `mure.debug` is `true`, this token silently yields nothing if the input is not an object's key or an array's index.

 #### Examples
 ```js